dninemfive/d9framework/README.md

 Don't let the license scare you, just ask for permission and I'll probably let you use some of my code here.
 I'll be specifically licensing certain classes once I figure out how that works.

+## For Modders
+This mod is like JecsTools or HugsLib - set this mod as a dependency for your own.

 ## Credits
 cuproPanda: Original code for most of the PlaceWorkers, from AJO.